 Q: From your professional experience, what is essential in training of the classical ballet?

-The educator who encourages and motivates dancer will have more success than one who only criticizes and thus creates a sense of powerlessness and lack of confidence.
+The educator who encourages and motivates dancers will have more success than one who only criticizes and thus creates a sense of powerlessness and lack of confidence.

 Q: How can dance arts support the improvement of health?
 What is your experience?

 A: Dance, like other forms of physical activity, has a positive effect on health.

 In my work with adult students of BalletFit, I could observe how women could improve their posture and figure significantly after coming to training.
 Furthermore, with weekly exercises, some participants could treat their back pain (mostly caused by office work) which was significantly reduced or completely released.
 Also, the students themselves have noticed that they are more flexible by moving and have generally improved their physical condition.

 If we are not just talking about physical health, it is noticeable that the exercises also have a positive effect on the self-confidence of the practitioner.